r3ys3r/treehouse/README.md

 # Read Me

-* This will include a list of items
-* This will include some more things
+This readme has a variety of things in it.
+Some of those things *look* cool.